John Dalton: Public life

-A young James Prescott Joule, who later studied and published (1843) on the nature of heat and its relationship to mechanical work, was a pupil of Dalton in his last years.
+James Prescott Joule, who later studied and published (1843) on the nature of heat and its relationship to mechanical work, was as a young man a pupil of Dalton in his last years.

 Personal life

 Dalton never married and had only a few close friends.
 As a Quaker, he lived a modest and unassuming personal life.

 For the 26 years prior to his death, Dalton lived in a room in the home of the Rev W. Johns, a published botanist, and his wife, in George Street, Manchester.
 Dalton and Johns died in the same year (1844).

 Dalton's daily round of laboratory work and tutoring in Manchester was broken only by annual excursions to the Lake District and occasional visits to London.
 In 1822 he paid a short visit to Paris, where he met many distinguished resident men of science.
 He attended several of the earlier meetings of the British Association at York, Oxford, Dublin and Bristol.